hzeller/rpi-rgb-led-matrix/utils/README.md

         --led-rows=<rows>         : Panel rows.
 8, 16, 32 or 64.
 (Default: 32).
         --led-chain=<chained>     : Number of daisy-chained panels.
 (Default: 1).
         --led-parallel=<parallel> : For A/B+ models or RPi2,3b: parallel chains. range=1..3 (Default: 1).

-   # more options for led matrix
+   # more options for led matrix ...

+Switch time between files: -w for static images; -t/-l for animations Animated gifs: If both -l and -t are given, whatever comes first determines duration.
 ```

 Then, you can run it with any common image format, including animated gifs: